Our chocolate sponge cake is mouthwateringly rich and indulgent.

 How to decorate a chocolate sponge cake

 This chocolate sponge cake can be decorated simply with the chocolate icing spooned and smoothed on with a palette knife for a rough finish.
 You could top this cake with sprinkles, fresh fruit such as strawberries or raspberries, and dust with icing sugar for a special occasion.
 If you’re not a fan of the chocolate icing swap for Nutella or chocolate spread instead.
-Or you could opt for an overindulgent chocolate ganache.
+Or you could opt for an overindulgent chocolate ganache cake.

 What can you put in the middle of a chocolate sponge cake?

 Our recipe sandwiches the chocolate sponges together with the chocolate frosting but if you’d like to opt for something different strawberry, blackberry, or raspberry jam would work just as well.
 You could also opt for fresh cream whipped until light and fluffy for a dessert cake.
-As above you could choose to fill your chocolate sponge cake with Nutella or even opt for peanut butter spread.
+As above you could choose to fill your chocolate sponge cake with Nutella or even opt for a peanut butter spread.